constancasimas/exchangeAPI/README.md

 - `cd exchangeAPI`
 - `npm install`
 - Add you API key to the property `api.key` in `config.properties`
+- Choose a rate and a cancellation rate between FRANCISCO TO ADD and add it in `rate` and `cancel.rate` also in `config.properties`
 - `npm start`